What is ASP.NET

 Visual Studio is integrated with a number of other Microsoft services.
 Visual Studio can be purchased and used with MSDN.
 You can subscribe to Visual Studio services through Azure, and host your website using Azure.
 It is optimized for developing applications to run on Windows desktops, the Windows Store, and Windows Phone.
 It can also be used to create custom business applications that integrate with Microsoft SharePoint and Microsoft Office.

 What advantages does Visual Studio offer development teams?

 Visual Studio provides a number of features for development teams, including version control, unlimited Git or TFVC repos, the ability to program for multiple platforms using the same code, workflow management, code review processes, automated build processes for continuous integration, change tracking, and group management to set access rights and permission for your various development teams.

 Why should a programmer use Visual Studio?

-How can I manage my applications once they’ve been distributed?
+How can I manage my Visual Studio applications once they've been distributed?

 What is the difference between Visual Studio and Visual Studio Community?

 Yes.
-In late 2014, Microsoft open sourced the full server-side .NET stack.
+In late 2014, Microsoft made the full server-side .NET stack open-source.
 This includes ASP.NET, the .NET compiler, and the .NET Core Runtime, Framework, and Libraries.
-The move to open source was meant to promote the development of .NET application across Windows, Mac, and Linux.
+The move to open-source was meant to promote the development of .NET application across Windows, Mac, and Linux.